-While you probably know how important data centers are, there are some interesting facts that you may have not heard of.
+You probably know the importance of data centers.
+But there are some interesting facts that you may have not heard of.

 Sustainable and efficient

 While a conventional data center requires as much electricity as a small town, today’s data centers are very sustainable.
 Some of them work purely on green energy.
-One of Yahoo’s data centers is powered by a hydroelectric plant on Niagara Falls and the world’s largest data center is fully powered by solar panels in Nevada, USA.
+One of Yahoo’s data centers is powered by a hydroelectric plant on Niagara Falls.
+The world’s largest data center is located in Nevada, and is fully powered by solar panels.

 Despite the common belief, data centers are built to use minimal amount of electricity.
 This is possible due to extremely efficient use of resources, and economies of scale.
-In the Netherlands, 64 percent of the Data Centers store the heat created by servers and later reuse it to warm houses.
+In the Netherlands, 64 percent of the Data Centers store the heat created by servers.
+This would be later reused to warm houses.
 Generally, the heat produced by the servers in Data centers can potentially provide heating to 200,000 households.

 vBoxx hosts its data in a climate neutral data center Evoswitch, which uses 100% green energy.
 Thanks to a highly advanced cooling system, only half the energy of a typical data center is needed.